ippontech/blog-usa/posts/taking-learning-outside-the-classroom-into-the-cloud.md

 <h1>Interning with Ippon (Summer 2020) </h1>

-During my internship with Ippon, I had my first introduction to a number of software engineering concepts and tooling, which, to the average software engineer, are run-of-the-mill household names.
-I learned about and gained experience with agile development, version control, layered architectures, and continuous integration/continuous development processes.
-If that wasn’t enough, I was also introduced to numerous technologies such as AWS cloud resources, React, Redux, Spring Boot, PostgreSQL, and most importantly, Ippon's in-house JHipster platform.
+During my internship with Ippon, I had my first introduction to several software engineering concepts and tooling, which, to the average software engineer, are run-of-the-mill household names.
+I learned about and gained experience with Agile software development, version control, layered architectures, and continuous integration/continuous development (CI/CD) processes.
+If that wasn’t enough, I was also introduced to numerous technologies such as AWS cloud resources, React, Redux, Spring Boot, PostgreSQL, and most importantly, Ippon's in-house platform, [JHipster](https://www.jhipster.tech/).

 I spent the summer working alongside a team of three other interns developing an in-house application to collect results on clients’ assessments of their design, CI/CD, and testing processes, among other areas of software development workflow.
 While we each set out working on our own stories in our relative comfort zones (front-end versus back-end), we had all stepped into full-stack development roles and even began designing new components for the application within a few weeks.